vmware-tanzu/tanzu-dev-portal/content/practices/solution-prioritization/index.md

 1. Do your best to end with manageable number of solutions in the top right quadrant.
 The team should feel comfortable about where you land.

    {{% callout %}}
-   Tip: If there are too many priority solutions in the top right quadrant, re-draw the axes within that quadrant to further separate the solutions.
+   **Tip**: If there are too many priority solutions in the top right quadrant, re-draw the axes within that quadrant to further separate the solutions.
 Remember that this is possible because the axes are relative, not absolute.
 Keep adjusting until you land somewhere manageable.
    {{% /callout %}}

    ![Nested 2x2 quadrant](/images/practices/solution-prioritization/step-3.png)